grimmlab/gumbeldore/README.md

 # Gumbeldore: Self-Improvement for Neural Combinatorial Optimization

-This is the official repository for the paper [Self-Improvement for Neural Combinatorial Optimization: Sample Without Replacement, but Improvement](https://arxiv.org/abs/2403.15180), using PyTorch.
+This is the official repository for the TMLR paper [Self-Improvement for Neural Combinatorial Optimization: Sample Without Replacement, but Improvement](https://openreview.net/forum?id=agT8ojoH0X), using PyTorch.
 Parallelization is done with [ray.io](https://ray.io).

 ![graphical abstract](graphical_abstract.png)